 Welsh arts & culture

 We are fortunate in Wales to not only have a number of great artists and designers to call our own, such as Sir Kyffin Williams, Richard Wilson, Laura Ashley and Julien Macdonald, but also a platform of support for artists and the arts in Wales to nurture talent.
+Study art at our Colleges and Universities.
+We are also pleased to host art works in Wales and there are many exhibitions to enjoy.
+Ragnar Kjartansson, a former Artes Mundi contestant will soon return to Wales to showcase his new performance piece, in the country he competed in 2013.

-We have the Worlds most famous arts and literature festival right here in Wales in Hay-on-Wye.
+We have the World's most famous arts and literature festival right here in Wales in Hay-on-Wye.
 When Bill Clinton came to town, he called it ‘the Woodstock of the mind’.

 Dylan Thomas, Roald Dahl and R.S Thomas are amongst our most famous writers and we love to celebrate their lives and life's work.
 In 2014 Wales marked a centenary since the birth of Dylan Thomas with celebrations all over the World and in 2016 we celebrated 100 years of Roald Dahl, by holding similar large scale events in Wales to bring his books and characters to life.